val15/OrthoHelperAPI/README.md

 - Leverages AI for advanced text correction.
 - Supports local AI models and external LLMs.
 - Provides a RESTful API for text correction and user management.
-- Integrated frontend and backend in a single Docker image.
+- Integrated frontend and backend and database in a single Docker image.
-- User SQLite file database

 ## Endpoints